-- Create a hole in the dirt two to three times deep as the seeds width.
+- Create a hole in the dirt two to three times deep as the width of the seeds.
 The growing medium should be moist but not completely wet at this point.
-I choose to put this seed in an organic soil.
+I choose to put this seed in organic soil.

 - Carefully take that seed by its seed shell and put it inside the growing medium.
 Be careful not to damage the tap root.
-It is best to not touch it at all just take the automatic cannabis seed by the shell.
+It is best to not touch it at all just take your autoflower seed by the shell.

 - Gently push the growing medium around the seed and let it fully germinate monitoring the temperature and humidity levels.